George Joseph Lucas

-George Joseph Lucas (born June 12, 1949) is an American prelate of the Catholic Church.
-He has been serving as archbishop of the Archdiocese of Omaha in Nebraska since 2009, having previously served as bishop of the Diocese of Springfield in Illinois from 1999 to 2009.
+George Joseph Lucas (born June 12, 1949) is an American prelate of the Catholic Church who served as the metropolitan archbishop of the Archdiocese of Omaha in Nebraska from 2009 to 2025.
+He was bishop of the Diocese of Springfield in Illinois from 1999 to 2009.

 Biography

 Early life and education

 George Lucas was born in on June 12, 1949, in St. Louis, Missouri, as the eldest of the four children of George and Mary (née Kelly) Lucas; he has one sister, Catherine, and two brothers, James and John.
-He attended St. Louis Preparatory Seminary South in Florissant, Missouri, from 1963 to 1967.
+He attended St. Louis Preparatory Seminary South in Shrewsbury, Missouri, from 1963 to 1967.
 He studied at Cardinal Glennon College in Shrewsbury, Missouri, obtaining his Bachelor of Philosophy degree in 1971.
 Lucas then studied theology at Kenrick Seminary in Shrewsbury from 1971 to 1975.

 Ordination and ministry

 Lucas was ordained to the priesthood by Cardinal John Carberry on May 24, 1975.
 He served as associate pastor of St. Justin Martyr Parish in Sunset Hills, Missouri, until 1980, and of St. Dismas Parish in Florissant, Missouri, until 1981.